Updated: Dec 9, 2022

 “Maybe it’s best you stay with the truck and guard the gear.
-Hate for you to break a hip in the dark,” Ben said after his nostrils flared, filling with an unfamiliar smell in their environment.
+Hate for you to break a hip,” Ben said after his nostrils flared, filling with an unfamiliar smell in their environment.

 Roy reflected on his first hunting trip.
 Sam had sold his 15 Ben Franklin Discount Stores and took Roy hunting in his brand new pickup truck.
 The smell of beef jerky is always insatiable.
 He kept his cool, though.

 “Ben, don’t even ask about the beef jerky.
 Hang back, learn from the others, but most of all, always heed Sam’s commands and he will reward you.
 Sam shares the spoils of success with his associates and treats them as partners.”

 Ben nodded and ambled to the flanks to observe the group and Sam.